Canadian Registered Safety Professional

 The Canadian Registered Safety Professional (CRSP)/ Professionnel en sécurité agréé du Canada (PSAC) is a certification offered by the Board of Canadian Registered Safety Professionals for an Occupational Health and Safety professional.
 The CRSP/PSAC is accredited in Canada to ISO 17024 by the Standards Council of Canada.

 A CRSP applies safety knowledge to develop systems that will manage control over hazards and exposures detrimental to people, equipment, material and the environment.
 A CRSP follows the principles of loss control, accident prevention and environmental protection through their daily activities.

 Requirements

-To requirements to become a CRSP/PSAC are:
+The requirements to become a CRSP/PSAC are: